splch/slc.is/posts/quantumVersusAvalancheBreakdownRandomness.md

 - The "Runs" test passed both the analyses.

-- The "Longest Run of Ones" test passed both the analyses.
+- The "Longest Run of Ones" test FAILED the proportion analysis.

 - The "Binary Matrix Rank" test passed both the analyses.

 - The "Discrete Fourier Transform" test passed both the analyses.

-- 148/148 of the "Non-overlapping Template Matching" tests passed both the analyses.
+- 138/148 of the "Non-overlapping Template Matching" tests passed both the analyses.
+  10/148 of the "Non-overlapping Template Matching" tests FAILED the proportion analysis.

 - The "Overlapping Template Matching" test passed both the analyses.